Mexico City Sightseeing Tour

 - Transport by air-conditioned coach

-- Hotel pickup and drop off from downtown mexico city hotels
+- Hotel pickup and drop off from centrally located mexico city hotels

 What isn't included